AjiethVenkat-Arumugam/SignUp/README.md

 Application Running:

-Clone the Repo and build the application -> Run Application
+Clone the Repo -> build the application -> Run Application